ioccc-src/winner/2020/ferguson2/README.md

-offered a lot of interesting thoughts on Snake and who plans to have his own version after the entries are published), Nathan Otterness, Nicholas Carlini (whose entry is an absolutely brilliant abuse of printf - and I totally agree with the judges comments that your entry is so novel that it'll be worth special mention in the future Best of IOCCC list!) and tsoj too.
+offered a lot of interesting thoughts on Snake and who plans to have his own version after the entries are published), Nathan Otterness, Nicholas Carlini (whose entry is an absolutely brilliant abuse of printf - and I totally agree with the judges remarks that your entry is so novel that it'll be worth special mention in the future Best of IOCCC list!) and tsoj too.

 Well done and congratulations to all of you again!
 Thank you for submitting the